Ivana Kapitanović

-Ivana Kapitanović (born 17 September 1994) is a Croatian handballer for Rapid București and the Croatian national team.
+Ivana Kapitanović (born 17 September 1994) is a Croatian handballer for Handball Erice and the Croatian national team.

 She participated at the 2018 European Women's Handball Championship.
 She was supposed to participate at the 2020 European Women's Handball Championship where was Croatia surprisingly won the bronze medal, however she was not played due to a severe knee injury, but she was at the reception of the national team in the Zagreb Airport received the medal which was handed to her by a former Metz Handball's teammate Ćamila Mičijević.